How to Choose the Best Swim Team for Your Child

 Do Your Homework

 Ask around the neighborhood and talk to other parents about what swimming teams their children have been a part of and find out more about the clubs.
 Does the team require a big time commitment from the parents?
 Will you and the other members of the family be able to actively participate in the team activities?
 Is the team schedule so demanding that it will cut into your child's academic responsibilities?
-Learning about other families' experience with the different clubs will help you and your child choose the one that fits best with your needs as a family.
+Learning about other families' experiences with the different clubs will help you and your child choose the one that fits best with your needs as a family.

 Interview the Coaches